Respect the Rut

 What Is This Project?

-Every submission helps us understand:
+Every observation helps us understand:

 Where elk are moving

-How seasons shift across meadows and mountains
+How seasons shift across meadows and mountains (shifts in snow, frost, or leaf color).

 How plants respond to climate and recreation